Vets-Who-Code/web-curriculum/PhaseOne/week-03/README.md

 # Week 3 - CSS

 ## Goals 🌟
-When this week is complete, we will have a
+When this week is complete, we will have a styled our website and form project from week 2 and published our site to GitHub pages.

 In Week 3, were going to:

+- add styles to our website,
-- build
+- build a fully responsive website,
+- create stylish layouts using Flexbox and Grid,
+- create animations to enhance features of our website,
+- incorporate a style guide to help maintain our stylesheets,
+- and through out this week we'll build our HTML and CSS troubleshooting skills.

 ## Prerequisites